topfreegames/marathon/docs/workers.md

 ### Resume Job Worker

 This worker handles jobs that are paused or in circuit break state.
 It removes a batch from the paused job list and calls the process batch worker for each one of them until are has no more paused batches.

+### Metrics

+Each one of the workers has metrics indicating the start (e.g. `starting_create_batches_worker`), the completion (e.g. `completed_create_batches_worker`) and possible execution errors (e.g. `error_create_batches_worker`).
+The error metrics are only generated for internal errors or input validation errors, for instance when no valid IDs are present in the CSV file.
+In every other case, the workers will generate the completed metric.